paolo-rossi/delphi-jose-jwt/README.md

 - [JWA (JSON Web Algorithms)](https://tools.ietf.org/html/rfc7518) - describes cryptographic algorithms used in JOSE
 - [JWK (JSON Web Key)](https://tools.ietf.org/html/rfc7517) - describes format and handling of cryptographic keys in JOSE

-## Prerequisite
-This library is built with **Delphi XE8**, but with a minumum amount of work it will compile with **D2010 and higher**
-#### Libraries/Units dependencies
-This library has no dependencies on external libraries/units.

-Delphi units used:
-- System.JSON (DXE6+) (available on earlier Delphi versions as Data.DBXJSON)
-- System.Rtti (D2010+)
-- System.Generics.Collections (D2009+)
-- System.NetEncoding (DXE7+)
-- Indy units: IdHMAC, IdHMACSHA1, IdSSLOpenSSL, IdHash (use last versions from svn)

-## Installation
-Simply add the source path "Source/Common" and Source/JOSE" to your Delphi project path and.. you are done!

 ## Features

 - Token serialization